Kanye West ‘All Smiles’ During ‘Celebrity Family Feud’ Appearance

 The rapper was even jokingly coaching his team, reminding them to extend the iconic Family Feud supportive affirmation of “good answer.”

-West played the game with fervent determination, being such a fan of the show he declared that he would be the winner, and maintained that mindset throughout the show for as long as he could.
+West played the game with fervent determination, being such a fan of the show he declared that he would be the winner and maintained that mindset throughout the show for as long as he could.

-When the artist stepped up to the podium he was first pitted against his mother-in-law, Kris Jenner, as host Steve Harvey asked the pair the first question of the show, which ironically was about why people thought Steve Harvey is a good kisser.
+When the artist stepped up to the podium, he was first pitted against his mother-in-law, Kris Jenner, as host Steve Harvey asked the pair the first question of the show, which ironically was about why people thought Steve Harvey is a good kisser.

-Kanye, in his determination to dominate the game, immediately rang in a guess of “lips”, which actually turned out to be the highest ranked answer on the board.
+Kanye, in his determination to dominate the game, immediately rang in a guess of “lips,” which actually turned out to be the highest ranked answer on the board.

 Kanye’s personal determination aside, the West family didn’t succeed much further after that initial interaction.
 Kris subsequently led her team to numerous victories, securing the winning title in the end.